 The Bad Golfers Association was founded in the northeastern United States in 1963 by three golfers Phil Oliphant, Andrew McMeel and John McMeel who loved the game of golf.
 From these founding fathers many BGA Chapters have formed over the years in various sections of the United States.
-Jim Remler put seven golfers together to form a BGA Chapter in Central Florida.
+Jim Remler, RIP, put seven golfers together to form a BGA Chapter in Central Florida.
 This BGA Chapter played its first BGA Tournament Classic in March of 1997 at the Citrus Hills Golf and Country Club in Hernando, Florida.
 This was the beginning of this BGA Chapter that has grown to over fifty members with several alternates waiting to become full members.
 Every Monday and Friday one will find approximately 40 BGA golfers wandering the fairways of The Oaks or The Meadows golf courses at Citrus Hills Golf and Country Club.
 These BGA golfers will enjoy both a round of golf and fellowship playing many types of games including whack & hack, sucker in the bucket, yellow ball, match play, team point quota and more.
 This diverse group of BGA golfers, with handicaps from 7 to 33, has all kinds of "Stuff" available as follows:

 BGA shirts, hats and towels

 BGA Divot repair tool

 BGA bag tags

 This Patriotic Poster, prepared by Commissioner Emeritus Jim Remler, represents the Bad Golfers Association support for our Troops World wide.
 The BGA outwardly demonstrates its support the last Friday of each month by pledging the Allegiance to the U.S.A.
 Flag followed by singing God Bless America.

 The BGA also supports community functions by participating in Veterans activities through out the year.